maplesond/spectre/doc/source/tools.rst

 Wrapping Scripts and Platform Support
 -------------------------------------

-We have tried to make all tools in phybre as platform independent as possible.
+We have tried to make all tools in spectre as platform independent as possible.
 However, in order to use the java wrapping scripts which simplify callling of the tools, we need to use different languages on different platforms.
 On unix and mac platforms, these scripts have been generated without any extension, to make user experience of running the tools as close to that of running a native binary as possible.
 However, on windows the scripts require a ``.bat`` extension.
 Please keep